camunda/camunda-docs/docs/self-managed/installation/overview.md

 - Two Elasticsearch instances
 - Operate
 - Two Zeebe Gateways
-- Tasklist.
+- Tasklist

 This size is comparable with the Production-S cluster plan in [Camunda 8 SaaS](https://camunda.com/get-started/).
 It should be sufficient for 80% of use cases.

-Refer to the [documentation on Camunda's Helm charts](./deploy.md) for details.
+Refer to the [documentation on Camunda's Helm charts](/self-managed/installation/deploy/deploy.md) for details.

 To do, you must have the following tools installed in your local environment: